 UnitySetup64.exe /S /D=E:\Development\Unity

-This example installs Unity silently to a E:\Development\Unity folder, which will be the root of the Unity installation.
-In this case, the Editor executable will be installed in E:\Development\Unity\Editor\Unity.exe.
-The /D argument must be last and without quotes, even if the path contains spaces.
+This example installs Unity silently to a E:\Development\Unity folder, which becomes the root of the Unity installation.
+In this case, the Editor executable is installed in E:\Development\Unity\Editor\Unity.exe.
+The default install directory must be the last argument on the command line.
+The supplied path must not be surrounded by quotes, even if the path contains spaces.

 To perform a silent uninstall, run

-Uninstall.exe /S from the ommand line or a script.
+Uninstall.exe /S from the command line or a script.

-Note: Although the process finishes right away, it takes a few seconds before the files are actually removed.
-This is because the uninstaller is copied to a temporary location in order to be able to remove itself.
-Also, make sure the working directory is not inside the Unity install location, as it won’t be able to remove the folder if this is the case.
+Note: Although the process finishes right away, there is a delay before the files are actually removed.
+This is because the uninstaller is copied to a temporary location to enable it to remove itself.
+Make sure that the working directory is not inside the Unity install location.
+If it is, the uninstaller is unable to remove the folder.